 - Joint Motions to Reopen : If the government attorney agrees to a joint motion to reopen, the judge is more likely to grant the request.

-- Lack of Notice: If an order of removal was issued in absentia, or because the person failed to appear for a hearing, there may be ways to reopen the case – even years after the order was issued – depending on the evidence in the case.
+- Lack of Notice: If an order of removal was issued in absentia, or because the person failed to appear for a hearing, there may be ways to rescind the in absentia order to reopen the case – even years after the order was issued – depending on the evidence in the case.

 - Ineffective Assistance of Counsel: Unfortunately some attorneys or some notaries acting as attorneys defraud or provide such poor legal representation that a case may be reopened because the former attorney’s actions prejudiced the case.